 - Traders – food and equipment

-- A large marquee, for enquiries, download, informal meeting place and changing area (for day visitors)
+- A large marquee, for enquiries, download, and informal meeting place

 - Waste skip

 On Sunday night, we will organise the White Rose barbecue –free of charge for all participants – just bring food and drink, we will provide the coals!